An objective function for order preserving hierarchical clustering: An objective function for trees over ordered data

 \section{An objective function for trees over ordered data}

-The remainder of the paper is devoted to the task of devising a method for identifying ``good'' order preserving trees.
+We now turn our attention to the task of devising a method for identifying ``good'' order preserving trees.
 In this section, we define our representation of ordered data, and present a value function for binary trees that incorporates the idea of order preservation.
-The value function extends the cost function of Dasgupta, and as we show in the next section, it is a realisation of order preserving hierarchical clustering in the sense that it correctly identifies order preserving trees when the data is partially ordered.
+And, as we show in the next section, the function is a realisation of order preserving hierarchical clustering in the sense that it correctly identifies order preserving trees when the data is partially ordered.

-In the continuation, we shall treat the order relation as a stochastic object.
+In the continuation, we treat the order relation as a stochastic object.
 Let the function $\omega : X \times X \to [0,1]$ represent a family of random binary relations $E$ on $X$, where $(x,y) \in E$ with probability $\omega(x,y)$.
 We refer to $\omega$ as a \deft{relaxed binary relation} on $X$.

 \begin{example} If $(X,\le)$ is a partially ordered set, and if $0 \le q < p \le 1$, we can define

 Then $\omega$ is a relaxed binary relation.
 Moreover, for any random relation $E$ in the family of relations represented by $\omega$, recalling the indicator function $\ind_E$ of $E$, the expected value of $\ind_E$ is $\E\!\left( \ind_E(x,y) \right) = \omega(x,y)$.
 However, we cannot in general expect $E$ to be a partial order on $X$. \end{example}